Evidence Level

 6

-Pooled across NAFLD RCTs.
+Pooled across NAFLD clinical trials.

 Green tea modestly reduced ALT, AST, total cholesterol, and body weight in NAFLD patients vs placebo.
-CRITICAL HEPATOTOXICITY CAUTION: this paradoxical relationship — green tea has been shown to MODESTLY IMPROVE NAFLD markers, but HIGH-DOSE green tea extracts (>800 mg EGCG/day) have been associated with rare cases of acute hepatotoxicity, sometimes severe.
+Critical hepatotoxicity caution: this paradoxical relationship — green tea has been shown to modestly improve NAFLD markers, but high-dose green tea extracts (>800 mg EGCG/day) have been associated with rare cases of acute hepatotoxicity, sometimes severe.
 The 2018 EFSA report classified high-dose green tea catechins (≥800 mg EGCG/day) as potentially associated with hepatotoxicity.
 Most clinical trials use lower doses (<400 mg EGCG/day) which are safer.

 Side effects and drug interactions